 - B. Local Utility companies are likely to be victims of the disaster and will require time to move into the response and recovery phases. - C. Damage assessment information will be reported by utility crews to their EOC representatives for dissemination to ESF-5. - D. Coordination between all of the support agencies will occur in order to ensure operational readiness, emergency response, and recovery. - E. ESF-12 will coordinate with public and investor-owned and operated power and communication services to ensure equitable provision and/or restoration of services. - F. Coordinating with ESF-6 (Mass Care) and County EOC to identify emergency shelter power restoration status/needs and coordinate with ESF-12 support agencies and other ESFs with assistance in providing resources for emergency power generation. - G. Restoration of services will occur, where practical, according to priorities established in the supporting SOPs. - H. Ensure all ESF-12 personnel integrate NIMS principles in all planning.
 As a minimum, primary action officers for all ESF-12 agencies will complete FEMA's NIMS Awareness Course, or an equivalent course. - IV.
 ESF ACTIONS The emergency operations necessary for the performance of this function include but are not limited to: - A. Preparedness - 1.
 Develop and maintain current directories of suppliers of services and products associated with this function. - 2.
 Participate in state exercises and conduct, at least annually, an ESF-12 exercise to validate this annex and supporting plans. - 3.
 Establish liaison with support agencies and energy-related organizations. - 4.
 In coordination with public and private utilities, ensure plans for restoring and repairing damaged energy systems are updated. - 5.
 In coordination with public and private utilities, establish priorities to repair damaged energy systems and coordinate the provision of temporary, alternate, or interim sources of natural gas supply, petroleum fuels, and electric power. - 6.
 Promote and assist in developing mutual assistance compacts with the suppliers of all power resources. - 7.
 Develop energy conservation protocols. - B. Mitigation - 1.
-Anticipate and plan for mitigation measures. - 2.
-Support requests and directives resulting from the Incident Commander, Governor and/or FEMA concerns mitigation and/or re-development activities. - 3.
-Document matters that may be needed for inclusion in agency or state/federal briefings, situation reports and action plans. - C. Response
+Support and plan for mitigation measures specific to ESF-12. - 2.
+Support requests and directives from the County Administrator, Governor and/or FEMA concerning mitigation activities. - 3.
+Document matters that may be needed for inclusion in agency or state/federal briefings, situation reports and action plans. - 4.
+Develop agency specific plans and procedures that reduce the loss of life and property by minimizing the impact of disasters both pre-impact and post-impact.